1fja/CTFs/Boiler CTF - THM /writeup.md

 Using dencode.com , we can decrypt the message:

-Just wanted to see if you find it.
+``"Just wanted to see if you find it.
 Lol.
-Remember: Enumeration is the key!
+Remember: Enumeration is the key!"``

 (grrrr)